Is there a magical reason? Or is it something else?

 Does this mean that the lack of interest in gymnastics is a black problem?

 Not necessarily.
-Black people may be drawn to certain sports like basketball, football, or track and field due to their popularity, accessibility, lower annual payments required by the parents, and less time-consuming training, but I think most people of any racial or ethnic background are quite ignorant about how competitive gymnastics works and the expectations required by both the gymnast and the parents.
+Black people may be drawn to certain sports like basketball, football, or track and field due to their popularity, accessibility, lower annual payments required by the parents, and less time-consuming training.
+I think most people of any racial or ethnic background are quite ignorant about how competitive gymnastics works and the expectations required by both the gymnast and the parents.
 It’s a sport I’ll always promote, but when it comes to competitive gymnastics (especially aspiring elites), I understand that it’s not for everyone.

 Better education in the sport will be obtained by those who take the time to learn, but hopefully one day there will be a system designed to make the sport more accessible to all economic classes both recreationally and competitively, which in the end may inspire more people to consider learning more about the sport.